SGM Herbert A. Friedman (Ret.)

 Leaflet courtesy of Rod Oakland collection

 On occasion the Germans almost seemed to have a wry sense of humor.
-Although little is known about this leaflet, one assumes that it was dropped during one of the many German retreats in 1918.
-The Germans threaten the British with dire consequences once they decide to turn and fight.
+They are apparently retreating but threaten the British with dire consequences once they decide to turn and fight.
+Historian David L. ONeal of the WWI Preservation Collection told me:

 This strange uncoded German leaflet is all text and appears to be a rare example of the Germans using a fatwa of jihad against the Allies.
 The language is Urdu, and the script is Devnagari which is used by the Hindus and not by the Muslims who are the apparent targets of the leaflet.
 It is likely that the target group is not the Muslim but the Hindu and Sikh troops of the British Indian Army.
 In that case, the aim could be a divide and conquer attempt to drive a wedge between the Indian Hindu and Muslim troops in the Allied ranks.
 The text is: